duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 ## Anatomy of an Instant Answer

-The Hacker News Instant Answer is a combination of several backend and fronted code files, each covering a specific function.
+The Hacker News Instant Answer is a combination of several backend and frontend code files, each covering a specific function.
 Because it calls an external API, it is a "Spice" Instant Answer, and all files will be located in the [Spice repository](#).

 Backend files: